nsacyber/Pass-the-Hash-Guidance/PtHTools/README.md

 ```

 ## Using the PtHTools module commands
-The main PowerShell commands discussed in the paper and found in the PtHTools module are:
+The main PowerShell commands in PtHTools module are:
 * Find-PotentialPtHEvents
 * Invoke-DenyNetworkAccess
 * Edit-AllLocalAccountPasswords
 * Get-LocalAccountSummaryOnDomain
 * Invoke-SmartcardHashRefresh

 Use the Get-Help command (e.g. **Get-Help Invoke-SmartcardHashRefresh**) on the main commands to get more information on how to use them.
+The guidance paper also discusses these commands.

 To use one of the commands:
 1. Open a PowerShell prompt